mtang724/Self-Balancing-Federated-Learning/README.md

 | Local Imbalance  | 88.42% |89.46%|
 | global Imbalance |      84.08%      |      87.03%      |

 The self-balance model outperformed the baseline model in all three conditions with a 10 epochs training.
-There are 5.83% improvement on the size imbalance situation, 1.04% on local imbalance, 2.92% on global imblance with the same experiment setup.
+There are 5.83% improvement on the size imbalance situation, 1.04% on local imbalance, 2.92% on global imbalance with the same experiment setup.

+From the result, we can observe that the augmentation and down sampling method plays a significant role for size balance and global balance problem.
+However, the greedy mediator selection method does not give much support.
+However, from the experiment we do observe that each mediator successfully has the similar distribution with the global.
+So It could be caused by the sequential training of the mediator selection.
+So we can leave it as a future work to discuss how to better improve the result with the balanced mediator.

 #### Detailed breakdown: